Welcome to PayPal!

 All claims you bring against PayPal must be resolved in accordance with this user agreement.
 All claims filed or brought contrary to this user agreement shall be considered improperly filed and a breach of this user agreement.
 Should you file a claim contrary to this user agreement, PayPal may recover attorneys' fees and costs (including in-house attorneys and paralegals) up to $1,000.00 USD, provided that PayPal has notified you in writing of the improperly filed claim, and you have failed to promptly withdraw the claim.

-- asking you for further information, such as your date of birth, your taxpayer or Hong Kong identification card, valid travel documents, your physical address and other information that will allow us to identify you.
+- asking you for further information, such as your date of birth, your taxpayer or Hong Kong identification card, valid travel documents, your physical address, biometric information, and other information that will allow us to identify you.

 - requiring you to take steps to confirm ownership of your email address or financial instruments.